alexeygrigorev/workshops/temporal.io/README.md

     asyncio.run(run_worker())
 ```

-Note that here we use concrete instances of our activity classes.
-The worker does the actual execution of the activities, so that's why it needs properly instantiated
-activities with all the dependencies.
+Note that we use concrete instances of our activity classes.
+The worker executes the activities, so it needs properly instantiated activities with all dependencies.

 Howeever, when I run it, I get an error.